sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 Default settings are configured for you when you activate GitHub Copilot in Visual Studio Code.
 The settings are organized under the Extensions label, which includes settings for both GitHub Copilot and GitHub Copilot Chat.
 You can customize settings for the GitHub Copilot extensions using Visual Studio Code's settings tab.

-> [!TIP]
-> You can use the Copilot menu to open a Settings tab that's filtered for GitHub Copilot.
+> **TIP**: You can use the Copilot menu to open a Settings tab that's filtered for GitHub Copilot.

 Use the following steps to complete this section of the exercise: